exploratory-io/book/analytics/glm.md

 # Generalized Linear Model (GLM) Analytics View

 Builds a Generalized Linear Model to predict Target Variable column value from Predictor Variable(s) column values.
-Following 6 types of distribution are supported.
+Following 6 types of distribution for the model to assume are supported.

   * Normal (Gaussian) Distribution
   * Binomial Distribution